NEO (blockchain)

 Neo is a blockchain-based cryptocurrency and application platform used to run smart contracts and decentralized applications.
 The project, originally named Antshares, was founded in 2014 by Da HongFei and Erik Zhang and rebranded as Neo in 2017.
 In 2017 and 2018, it became popular in China despite the recently enacted prohibition on cryptocurrency in that country.

-Technical specifications
+Specifications

 The Neo network runs on a proof-of-stake decentralized Byzantine fault tolerant (dBFT) consensus mechanism between a number of centrally approved nodes, and can support up to 10,000 transactions per second.
 The base asset of the Neo blockchain is the non-divisible Neo token which generates GAS tokens.
 These GAS tokens, a separate asset on the network, can be used to pay for transaction fees, and are divisible with the smallest unit of 0.00000001.
 The inflation rate of GAS is controlled with a decaying half-life algorithm that is designed to release 100 million GAS over approximately 22 years.

 X.509 Digital Identities allow developers to tie tokens to real-world identities which aid in complying with KYC/AML and other regulatory requirements.